Braves vs. Cardinals Player Props Betting Odds

 Olson Stats

-- Olson heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .143 with two home runs, two walks and two RBI.
+- Olson enters this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .300 with three home runs, two walks and three RBI.

 Olson Recent Games